 It may be possible to transfer existing life insurance policies in to trust.

+Should I write life insurance in to trust?
 If you read this post and consider that there would be specific advantages of putting your life insurance policy into trust, I recommend that you speak with an independent legal advisor.